OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

    *  Do we need separation of L2 and L3 topologies?

-      During the PoC we encountered different solutions with separate set of requirements.
+      During the PoC/Hackathon we encountered different solutions with separate set of requirements.
 In one solution, the L2 and L3 topology were the same with separate set of attributes, while in another solution we had difference in L2 and L3 topology (e.g.  Links